 Requirements in clause 10 apply to:

-documentsdocuments that are not web pagesweb pages;
+documents that are not web pages;

-documents that are not embeddedembedded in web pages; and
+documents that are not embedded in web pages; and

 documents that are provided with web pages but are neither embedded nor rendered together with the web page from which they are provided (i.e. the present clause applies to downloadable documents).